Kala Academy

 Kala Academy (Academy of the Arts) is a prominent cultural centre run by the Government of Goa, in Goa, India.
 Situated at Campal, Panjim, it is registered as a society, and was started in February 1970.
 The building was designed by Charles Correa.
 It plays the role of being an "apex body to develop music, dance, drama, fine art, folk art, literature, etc. and thereby promote (the) cultural unity of Goa."

 Funded by the Government of Goa, the centre offers training through its faculty, and also organises festivals, competitions, exhibitions, workshops, seminars, and other programmes related to various forms of the local arts.
 It has a General Council of 28 members, a 14-member Executive Board, and advisory committees for various sections.
-In August 29, the government of Goa siad the structure could not be repaired or renovated and might have to be demolished.
+In August 29, the government of Goa said the structure could not be repaired or renovated and might have to be demolished.